VirginieLemaire/VirginieLemaire/README.md

 - 🌱 I’ve just finished learning web development (JavaScript with Nodejs, Express, PostgreSQL...) with [O'Clock full remote school](https://oclock.io/), promo Uther (intensive study, 798H).
 I chose the back-end specialty to go further and I really loved it (I'll study more front-end by myself).
 - 🖥️ I coded [DEV Interest](https://devinterest.surge.sh/) in 4 weeks with 4 of my wonderfull classmates, still full remote work \o/ (it was great).
 It was time to practice our new skills!
 I was one of the two back-end developpers.
-- 🔭 Now I have more time, I'll be back praticing API with my [API My Grocery list](https://github.com/VirginieLemaire/My-grocery-list) and reading blogs about security
+- 🔭 I begin learning React with practice and I sometimes switch praticing API with my [API My Grocery list](https://github.com/VirginieLemaire/My-grocery-list).
-- 📜 I've just present the "Titre Pro Développeur Web et Web Mobile": waiting for the answer ;) Now I'm preparing the Opquast certification.
+- 📜 I have the "Titre Pro Développeur Web et Web Mobile" and the Opquast certification, level advanced.

 ## 📚 I've learned 🛠